-Lahti University of Applied Sciences (LAMK) is a multidisciplinary higher education institution (HEI) located in the city of Lahti in the southern part of Finland.
-LAMK is the largest institute of higher education in the Päijät-Häme Region.
+LAB University of Applied Sciences (LAB) is a multidisciplinary higher education institution (HEI) located in the city of Lahti and Lappeenranta in the southern part of Finland.
+LAB is the 6th largest university of applied science in Finland and largest institute of higher education in the Päijät-Häme Region.
 It offers a variety of high quality Bachelor’s and Master’s Degree Programmes in business administration, culture and arts, social and health care and engineering.
 There are 5,300 students and 260 full-time teaching staff.

-LAMK’s goal is to develop the region’s working life, entrepreneurship, regional learning and innovation environment, and to advance individual and environmental well-being, and finally to support the internationalization of the Lahti Region.
-LAMK’s applied research activities aim at finding, developing and producing new and improved products, production systems, methods and services.
+LAB’s goal is to develop the region’s working life, entrepreneurship, regional learning and innovation environment, and to advance individual and environmental well-being, and finally to support the internationalization of the Lahti Region.
+LAB’s applied research activities aim at finding, developing and producing new and improved products, production systems, methods and services.

 International RDI activities and specialist expertise are targeted at the focus areas: Design; Smart Business; Welfare and Reformative Growth; and Circular Economy Solutions.
 RDI activities are aimed at developing efficient ways of using the region’s resources and renewable energy solutions in cooperation with businesses and promoting sustainable urban structures.

 LAB has offered further education in healthcare logistics since 2013.